bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 {%@ Note type: :warning do %}
   ES Module imports have been supported in all modern browsers since 2019, but if you wish to preserve backwards compatibility with older browsers, you'll need to avoid using this technique.
 {% end %}

+### Islands Architecture

+Starting in Bridgetown 1.3, there's an additional "convention over configuration" option for spreading JavaScript modules across various pages and keeping most code out of the main bundle.
+[Check out our dedicated Islands documentation](/docs/islands) for how to set this up.

 ## Webpack Setup